Philadelphia Employment Discrimination Lawyers

 The Americans with Disabilities Act ("ADA") prohibits employers from discriminating against qualified individuals with disabilities in all employment practices.
 The ADA also protects you if you have a history of such a disability, or if an employer believes that you have such a disability, even if you do not actually have a disability.
 In addition, an employer is required to make a reasonable accommodation to a qualified individual with a disability unless doing so would impose an undue hardship (a significant difficulty or expense).

-Bell & Bell LLP attorneys have successfully handled hundreds of workplace discrimination and harassment cases.
-For a consultation with a lawyer at Bell & Bell LLP regarding discrimination and/or harassment, call 215.569.2500 or contact us online.
+Bell & Bell LLP attorneys have successfully handled hundreds of wrongful termination, workplace discrimination and harassment cases.
+For a consultation with an employment lawyer in Bell & Bell LLP's Philadelphia office regarding wrongful termination, discrimination and/or harassment, call 215.569.2500 or contact us online.